KallyneRocha/bd2/README.md

-# 📚 Library-Ual
+# 📚 BD-2
-Second project made in schollarship at Compass UOL, with the objective of organizing the books of a library.
+Project for college, with the objective of organizing the books of a library.

 ## ✈️ How to run the project